The Perfect Sacrifice

 Evaluating the “Romans Road”

-Growing up in Baptist circles it was common to hear talk of the “Romans Road” plan of salvation.
-I was taught this as a child and many still today have this concept of sharing Christ.
-So today let’s consider the traditional “Romans Road” and see if it measures up as a sound way to share the good news of Jesus Christ.
+Growing up in Baptist circles, it was common to hear talk of the “Romans Road” plan of salvation.
+I was taught this as a child, and many people still hold this concept of sharing Christ.
+Let’s examine the traditional “Romans Road” and see if it measures up as a sound way to share the good news of Jesus Christ.

-So the “Romans Road” starts off with telling people that they are lost.
+The “Romans Road” starts off by telling people that they are lost.

 Romans 3:23